dgraph-io/dgraph/wiki/content/deploy/index.md

 Currently, "rdf" and "json" are the only formats supported.

+#### Encrypting Exports

+Export is available wherever an Alpha is running.
+To encrypt an export, the Alpha must be configured with the `encryption-key-file`.

+{{% notice "note" %}}
+The `encryption-key-file` was used for `encryption-at-rest` and will now also be used for encrypted backups and exports.
+{{% /notice %}}

 ### Shutting Down Database

 A clean exit of a single Dgraph node is initiated by running the following GraphQL mutation on /admin endpoint.